Teacher's Pests

 Teacher's Pests is a 1932 short animated film featuring Oswald the Lucky Rabbit.
-It is the 66th Oswald short by Walter Lantz Productions, and the 118th in the entire series.
+It is the 66th Oswald short by Walter Lantz Productions and the 118th in the entire series.

 Plot

-A female buffalo who is a school teacher is attending a class.
-While she conducts as most of the students are singing, the boy beagle (making his debut in this film) blows his nose, much to her disturbance.
-When the buffalo tells the boy beagle to approach, another student puts a balloon under his very long shirt.
-And as she strikes the little dog in the rear with a rod, the balloon bursts, creating a loud noise.
-The buffalo then tells the boy beagle to just stand next to the extra chalk board.
+A cow, who is a school teacher is doing a class.
+While she reacts as most of the students are singing, the boy beagle (making his debut in this film) blows his nose, that makes your teacher angry.
+When the cow tells the boy beagle to approach, Oswald puts his leg out of the way to trip him and his girlfriend, who is another beagle, puts a balloon under his very long shirt.
+The teacher is disappointed to see the boy beagle like this and as she strikes the little dog in the rear with a rod, the balloon bursts, creating a loud noise.
+The cow then tells the boy beagle to just stand next to the extra chalk board.

-The buffalo then draws some numbers on the main chalk board.
+The cow then draws some numbers on the main chalk board, which is a subtraction account.
 She then calls Oswald to do something creative with them.
 Oswald takes out a music box which plays the song Raggamuffin Romeo.
 Surprisingly, the numbers on the board dance to his music.

-At the extra chalk board, the boy beagle attempts to win the buffalo's forgiveness as he writes words of praise for her.
+At the extra chalk board, the boy beagle attempts to win the cow's forgiveness as he writes words of praise for her.
 After getting a little appreciation from her, he attempts to get more as he replaces some of the words with the teacher's face.
-The buffalo, however, misinterprets the act for something insulting, and therefore tells the boy beagle to stand on a tall stool.
+The cow, however, misinterprets the act for something insulting, and therefore tells the boy beagle to stand on a tall stool.